 8. Wallander (2008 – 2016)

-Adapted from Swedish novelist Henning Mankell’s ‘Kurt Wallander’ novels, ‘Wallander’ is a crime drama starring Kenneth Branagh as the titular police inspector and follows his detective exploits.
+Adapted from the Swedish novelist Henning Mankell’s ‘Kurt Wallander’ novels, ‘Wallander’ is a crime drama starring Kenneth Branagh as the titular police inspector and follows his detective exploits.
 Developed by British directors Philip Martin, Niall MacCormick and Benjamin Caron, the show has been praised for its cinematography, production design, writing and performance.
 A one-time Golden Globe nominee, the series is led by the brilliant performance of Branagh, who brings in the required composure and calm while maintaining the energy of a crime drama with elegance.
 Originally produced by Left Bank Pictures for BBC One, the show has since been picked up by Netflix for all the crime drama enthusiasts.

 7. Criminal (2019)

 ‘Criminal’ is actually a collection of four different TV shows under one single umbrella, with each of them taking place in a completely different country- France, Germany, Spain, and the UK.
 The approach the makers of this series have taken is rather bold.
 The story of each country runs for three episodes, and each of them focuses on a criminal being interviewed by the police.
 Despite the fact that each season’s cast comprises of actors and actresses from that particular country itself, the filming was done in one single studio in Madrid, Spain.
-The locations have also been kept to a minimum, with each story being set in a single interrogation room, a dark room from which there is a one-way view inside the interrogation room, and a hallway or outside.
-It is extremely difficult to create a proper story and tell it in a suitable manner within such a small confinement, but the makers of this series have really done a fantastic job in this regard.
+The locations have also been kept to a minimum, with each story being set in a single interrogation room, a darkroom from which there is a one-way view inside the interrogation room, and a hallway or outside.
+It is extremely difficult to create a proper story and tell it in a suitable manner within such small confinement, but the makers of this series have really done a fantastic job in this regard.

 6. The Sinner (2017 – )

 An anthology crime drama mystery, ‘The Sinner’ follows the crimes committed by seemingly ordinary people and analyzes as to why the crime is committed.
-Based on the novel ‘The Sinner’ written by German crime-writer Petra Hammesfahr, the show is a crisply written crime drama which is further elevated to new heights by the performances of actors Jessica Biel and Bill Pullman.
+Based on the novel ‘The Sinner’ written by German crime writer Petra Hammesfahr, the show is a crisply written crime drama which is further elevated to new heights by the performances of actors Jessica Biel and Bill Pullman.
 The show has received high critical praise for its direction and the aforementioned performances.
 It has received two Golden Globe nominations and one Primetime Emmy, to name a few.
 In addition, the show has also been renewed for a third season on USA Network, which will later premiere on Netflix for a worldwide viewership.

 Read More: Best Action Shows on Netflix